Safeguarding Australia's Flora

 Our focus now is on new and genetically diverse seed collections that will act as an insurance policy for Australia’s native flora.
 Collecting from multiple populations across a species range is the best way of capturing its genetic diversity.
 Securing these genetically diverse collections may help to conserve new and novel genes that could help a species survive future threats such as climate change, pests and disease.

-At the same time, we are doing germination trials for new and existing collections of seeds from fire-affected species.
+At the same time, we are undertaking germination trials for new and existing collections of seeds from fire-affected species.
 These trials enable us to identify the methods that work best for encouraging seeds to grow.
-Knowing how to grow native plants from seeds will mean our banked collections can be used in the future for restoration and research, and help to stop species decline.
+Knowing how to grow native plants from seeds will mean our banked collections can be used in the future for restoration and research, and help to halt species decline.

 If conditions are favourable, the second and third years post-fire can be some of the most productive for collecting seeds.
 During this period we will continue with projects that focus on collecting, growing and storing seeds in seed banks.
 We will also use some of these seeds for restoration and research work to improve on-ground outcomes and improve our collective knowledge about Australia’s unique flora.